windytan/redsea/README.md

         $ meson setup build && cd build
         $ meson compile

+If your build machine has very little RAM (e.g. Raspberry Pi) please refer to our guide on [building on a low-end system][Wiki: Building on a low-end system].

 Now the binary executable is compiled and you can run it!

 You can install the binary using `meson install` if you so wish.
 By default,